CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

     weight: 3
 ---

+Embrace the City’s writing style by adopting our preferred words, phrases, and standards.

 {{% filter-item Acronyms and abbreviations %}}

 The first time you refer to an organization or project that uses an acronym, write out the full name and follow with the abbreviation in parentheses.